How to Create a Master Production Schedule (MPS)

 5. Once you’ve tested the draft and it meets your requirements, you can ensure that it aligns with your customer service, resources and the investment you’ve made into inventory.

-6. The next step is making sure you clearly communicate the production schedule to everyone involved in the manufacturing process.
+6. The next step is making sure you communicate the production schedule to everyone involved in the manufacturing process.
 You want to make sure your team is on the same page.

 7. Return to your schedule to see if your supply is balanced with demand.
 It should tell you whether you need to increase or decrease production.
 This ensures you produce the orders generated by your sales team and deliver them on time and with the expected quality.